-Follow up should be submitted annually, from the date of the 6 month followup.
+Follow up should be submitted at 6 months and then annually, calculated from the date of the cell therapy 1st infusion episode.
 Only one follow up form needs to be submitted per patient regardless of the number of cell therapy infusions they may have received.